l-manoj/core-webapis/docs/Kubernetes.md

 - Pluggable
 - Default is docker and other option is rkt
 ##### kube-proxy
-- manages node networks on the cluster
+- manages networks on the cluster
 - also manages low-level load balancing across pods and services
 #### Declarative/desired state
 - Kubernetes works on the concept of declarative(vs iterative) state